Prediction and Heatmap Generation

 Reading CAMELYON16 Test Dataset

 The main purpose of creating a training dataset as a single HDF5 file was to reduce the time reading the data.
 This was crucial for training, because we needed to read the same data over and over again while training.
-Concerning the test dataset, this is not as crucial, because we only need to read every slide once after the training is finished.
+Concerning the test dataset, this is not as crucial, because we only need to read every slide once, predicting each tile once, after the training is finished.

 So to read the CAMELYON16 test dataset, we can just use the